German Fatherland Party: Dissolution

 The November Revolution effectively ended the existence of the DVLP.
 Until 28 November, the board met again and agreed to stop all "public activities."
 Furthermore, the members were asked to agitate for the early convocation of a national assembly, to ensure that the "national forces" were gathered together, and, for the time being, to support the Council of the People's Deputies in "maintaining order."
-Finally, on 10 December 1918, the Reich Committee of the DVLP, which about 20 people only visited, decided to dissolve the party.
+Finally, on 10 December 1918, the Reich Committee of the DVLP, which only about 20 people visited, decided to dissolve the party.
 On this occasion, a three-member liquidation committee was established, which initiated the transfer of the party's assets to the German National People’s Party (DNVP) and became finalized on 1 February 1919.

 Subsequent influence

 During World War I, Anton Drexler joined the German Fatherland Party.
 After the war, he would go on to form a similar organization, the German Workers' Party, which later became the National Socialist German Workers' Party, better known as the Nazi Party, that came to national power in January 1933 under Adolf Hitler.
 German scholar Dirk Stegmann concluded that the Fatherland Party was pre- or proto-fascist because of Drexler's involvement.
 It should be considered that many historians challenge this position.
 In 1997, scholar Heinz Hagenlücke argued that "the party was explicitly founded as a party and not a movement, members reflected the typical picture of high Wilhelmine society in contrast to the lower class organizations of the Weimar Republic, which sociologically reached the lower-middle class, soldiers, and the youth."